bylder

 Solution

-The project kicked off with building a scalable design system — ensuring consistency, accessibility, and a more refined, brand-aligned UI across the platform.
+The project kicked off with building a scalable design system - accelarating the development process, ensuring consistency, accessibility, and a brand-aligned UI across the platform.

-From there, I broke down existing flows and optimised them by analysing established patterns, reviewing competitor experiences, mapping and testing user flows, and working closely with developers and stakeholders to ensure feasibility within time and budget constraints.
+From there, I broke down existing flows and optimised them by analysing established patterns, reviewing competitor experiences, interviewing users, and working closely with developers and stakeholders to ensure feasibility within time and budget constraints.

-I also helped shape and design entirely new features — balancing long-term product vision with client needs — including tools that pushed bylder closer to becoming a complete sponsorship solution.
+I also helped shape and design entirely new features - balancing long-term product vision with current client needs.

 Let's Jam